 - If your child is prone to anxiety, he’ll experience panic attacks.
+According to licensed mental health counselor Branden Barnett, “A little anxiety is normal and comes with life, it becomes a problem when it starts preventing you from being the person you want to be or living the life you want to live.”
 So to reduce its symptoms, try to talk to your kid about happy things and incorporate good stuff in his head.
 You may not see the effect of talk therapy at first, but eventually, when you get your child’s attention, he’ll be less likely thinking about something awful.
 The actual conversation diverts his thoughts and emotions to the current topic you ask him to talk about.

 - Another useful tip in grabbing your kid’s attention is finding an object that he can focus on.
 This way, you can help him eliminate the conflicting thoughts and reduce panic attacks by allowing concentration on a specific object.
 You can let him watch television with cartoons and animations or lend him a mobile phone so that he can play with games on it.
 Though sometimes it may not entirely remove his anxiety from these, at least it will give you ample time to think about a possible solution.